fpusan/tutorial-template/docs/source/README.rst

     This overrides the assembly and binning steps

 [-–sq|-–singletons]
-    unassembled reads will be treated as contigs and included in the contig fasta file resulting from the assembly.
+    Unassembled reads will be treated as contigs and included in the contig fasta file resulting from the assembly.
 This will produce 100% mapping percentages, and will increase BY A LOT the number of contigs to process.
 Use with caution (Default: no)